 When I provide my external power supply, I always recommend that customers take me up on my offer to upgrade the battery to a high-capacity, modern lithium battery.
 The circuit needs to modified slightly, to accommodate the newer chemistry battery but it's well worth it.
 My modification makes the battery a user-changeable part, with no soldering involved.
 Nicknamed 'Live Forever', it obviously won't but it will probably outlive your MS6!

 There are several design issues with this otherwise great little sound machine but the fact that the Cheetah MS6 factory power supply is dangerous, is the most serious.
 No one really wants to die while playing a synth module, right?!?!?
 My external power supply for the Cheetah MS6, resolves many issues and above all, it is safe! 😊 You can read all about it here.

 Pictured above, is another MS6 I have in at the moment.
 I believe that the PCB in this machine is either a prototype or a very early version.
-It's is not as deep as others, so much so in fact, that it doesn't sit on the front-most PCB mounts.
+It's not as deep as 'regular' PCBs, so much so in fact, that it doesn't sit on the front-most PCB mounts.
 Instead, the front part of the PCB is secured with self-adhesive PCB stand-offs.
-You can also see some wires around the place which just aren't there on any other MS6s I've seen.
+You can also see some wires around the place which just aren't there on other MS6s I've seen.